Steven-Torres/minigrep/README.md

 # Minigrep

 A grep clone built in rust based on the [minigrep example](https://doc.rust-lang.org/stable/book/ch12-00-an-io-project.html) from [the book](https://doc.rust-lang.org/stable/book/title-page.html) along with some of the advice and crates from [this great tutorial](https://rust-cli.github.io/book/index.html).
-This project and repo is only here for the sake of learning the Rust language.
+This project and repo are only here for the sake of learning the Rust language.

 ## Installation